 Cross-platform development is the ideal solution for people who want to build apps, but don’t want to be bogged down by all the details and differences between varying platforms or have to master many different technologies and tools.

 Cross-platform development tools are fairly new to the scene, but they’re already incredibly powerful.

-When using one of these, you have a single tool to learn, a single set of APIs, and a single programming language.
+When using cross-platform development software, you have a single tool to learn, a single set of APIs, and a single programming language.
 You are essentially abstracted from the details of each platform, allowing you to quickly learn what you need to develop your app and focus on what makes it unique.
-These types of tools also tend to be faster for developing, even if you’re only making an app for a single platform.
+These types of tools also tend to be faster for developing, even if you’re only making an application for a single platform.

 Xojo is one such tool.
 With it, you can create desktop apps (for Linux, MacOS and Windows), web apps, mobile apps (for iOS) and even apps for single-board computers (the most well-known of which is called Raspberry Pi).
 Xojo is an Integrated Development Environment (or IDE for short), cross-platform framework (API set) and language all in one.

 With Xojo, you can build just about any kind of app you may need.
 This saves you a huge amount of time because not only can you avoid all the details about each platform, but the code you write will work on any of them!
 For example, when creating a desktop app, you don’t have to do anything to create versions of your app that will run on Linux, MacOS, and Windows.
 Any applications you build are automatically cross-platform and thus will work on all three systems.